wagdav/thewagner.net/content/2019-12-20-Functions-in-disguise.markdown

 # Summary

-Today, configuration file are written in ad hoc, implicitly functional programming languages where functions don't appear explicitly but disguised.
+Today, configuration files are written in ad hoc, implicitly functional programming languages where functions don't appear explicitly but disguised.
 This leads to the proliferation of ill-defined concepts and idiosyncratic rules.